Smoky jungle frog

 The smoky jungle frog (Leptodactylus pentadactylus) is a species of frog in the family Leptodactylidae.

-It is found in Bolivia, Brazil, Colombia, Ecuador, Costa Rica, Panama, French Guiana, and Peru.
+It is found in northern South America as well as parts of Central America.
 Its natural habitats are tropical and subtropical moist broadleaf forests, subtropical or tropical swamps, subtropical or tropical moist montane forest, rivers, freshwater marshes, intermittent freshwater marshes, and aquaculture ponds.

 Names

 It is called huwa in the Kwaza language of Rondônia, Brazil.